jhelvy/logitr/README.md

                betaDist=NULL, priceDist=NULL, prefSpaceModel=NULL,
                standardDraws=NULL, options=list(...))
 ```

+The function returns a list of values, so be sure to assign the model output to a variable, like "model".

 ## Arguments:
 - `data`: The choice data, formatted as a data.frame object (see the [Data File Setup](#data-file-setup) Section for details).